RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 <h2>Components</h2>
 <ul>
-  <li>Acrylic Parts</li>
-  <li>Calibration Graph</li>
-  <li>Servo Package</li>
-  <li>Freenove Crawling Robot Controller</li>
-  <li>WLAN Module</li>
-  <li>USB Cable</li>
+  <li>Ultrasonic Sensor</li>
+  <li>0.96'' OLED Display</li>
+  <li>Jumper Cables</li>
+  <li>Small Breadboard</li>
 </ul>

 <h2>How Components Work Together</h2>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The acrylic parts make up the body of the Hexapod and hold the servos and robot controller in place.
-The robot controller controls all of the servos in order to perform actions such as walking, turning, or raising body height.
-The WLAN module that is attached to the Hexapod creates a hotspot that can be connected to through a computer or phone and then the Hexapod can be controlled through an app or the Processing software on the computer.
-The USB cable allows for Arduino sketches to be uploaded to the robot controller so that the Hexapod can have a custom program. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ultrasonic sensor measure distance by sending out a <br>

 <h2>What I Accomplished</h2> <!-- What I did in previous milestones and what I did for third milestone. -->
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the previous milestones, I assembled and calibrated the Hexapod and programmed a dance for it.
-For the
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the previous milestones, I assembled and calibrated the Hexapod and then programmed a dance and built a battery stand for it.
+For the third milestone, I added an ultrasonic sensor and OLED display to the Hexapod and programmed the Hexapod to display the distance that the ultrasonic sensor measures on the OLED.
+I also programmed it to walk around randomly and dance whenever the ultrasonic sensor detects a distance of 5 cm or less.

 <h2>Challenges & Triumps</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At first, I used Onshape, a 3D modeling software, to design a battery holder for the Hexapod.
 I later found out that due to the model's overhangs, it would take a very long time to 3D print the model and the necessary supports.
 With this in mind, I created a new 3D model for the battery holder, a plate with holes that fit screws, and the battery is held down to the plate using a hot-glued velcro strap.
 Although, one of my mentors, Ricky, said that it would be faster to cut out a wood plate by hand rather than print it since the 3D model was not intricate enough to justify using a 3D printer.
 The first time I cut out a battery holder and drilled holes for the screws, the holes did not match with Hexapod so I had to make a new plate.
 The second plate's also did not match and I later found out that I was using the wrong side of the caliper, a digital ruler, for measuring.
 For the third plate, I had to be very precise with the measurements, down to the micrometer. <br>